Warehouse Management · Wrexham

 Exactly what you get

 A WMS sized to a real North Wales warehouse: directed putaway by zone, directed picking that cuts walking, scanner-driven real-time accuracy, FEFO and shelf-life enforced through every movement, and despatch sequencing tuned to your JIT windows.
 You get the source code and scanner integration, with the operational discipline of an enterprise system at a price your operation can justify.
-This sits tightly with your inventory management software for stock truth, your ERP for orders, and supply chain software for inbound, while business intelligence dashboards read throughput, accuracy, and labour productivity.
+This sits tightly with your inventory management software for stock truth, your ERP for orders, and supply chain software for inbound, while business intelligence (BI) dashboards read throughput, accuracy, and labour productivity.

 How to choose a developer in Wrexham